Arizona Cottage Food Law: Food Safety Training Requirements

 Do you need food safety training to sell homemade food in Arizona?

-But before you can register, you must first successfully complete an ANSI-National Accreditation Board (ANAB)-accredited food handler training course, such as FoodSafePal’s (1).
+This training must be an ANSI-National Accreditation Board (ANAB)-accredited food handlers course, such as the one offered by FoodSafePal (1).

 You can complete FoodSafePal’s ANAB-accredited online food handler program in under two hours.